dcminter/meminfo-rs/README.md

 Thus when both of these approach zero any pending `sync` operation must also be near its conclusion.

-Prio to this UI I used the following command that does exactly the same thing from the shell:
+Prior to this UI I used the following command that does exactly the same thing from the shell:

 ```bash
 watch grep -e Dirty: -e Writeback: /proc/meminfo